jayyu23/SMART_Project/README.md

 ### Dependencies

-The following packages are used outside of the default Python packages.
+Packages are used outside of the default Python packages.
 These need to be installed via:

 ```bash
 pip install -r requirements.txt